elastic/integrations/packages/network_traffic/docs/README.md

 ## Licensing for Windows Systems

 The Network Packet Capture Integration incorporates a bundled Npcap installation on Windows hosts.
-This installation is provided under license from Insecure.Com LLC ("The Nmap Project").
-The license text is available [here](https://github.com/elastic/beats/blob/main/x-pack/packetbeat/LICENSE-Npcap.txt).
+The installation is provided under an [OEM license](https://npcap.com/oem/redist.html) from Insecure.Com LLC ("The Nmap Project").